 G. Removal of one (1) tree per residential lot per year.

+H. The Oak Tree situated in front of Borough Hall may be removed only upon a determination by an arborist that the tree is diseased or unsafe and an affirmative vote by a majority of the Borough Council that the tree should be removed, except in cases of emergency where public safety necessitates the removal of the Oak Tree.

 SECTION 2.
 All ordinances or parts of ordinances of the Borough of Bloomingdale inconsistent herewith are repealed to the extent of such inconsistency.